 The following map corrects all of the above issues.
 We believe this is the most accurate portrayal of landline broadband.
-This reflects fiber that's already been built and fiber that we know is supposed to be built.
+This reflects fiber that's already been built, and fiber that we know is supposed to be built.
 The only controversial area on this map is the small area where LTD Broadband won RDOF funding - which might not be awarded.

-The areas in blue on this map are ones that could be eligible for future broadband grants.
+The empty areas and the areas in blue on this map are ones that could be eligible for future broadband grants.
 In the blue areas, the telephone company broadband is provided by DSL.
+In the empty areas, there is no landline broadband provided.
 There are places where there is fixed wireless provided by Mark Twain Communications that provide broadband faster than 25/3 Mbps.
 However, most federal and state grants disregard the presence of fixed wireless when determining areas that can be funded by grants.

-Map 14 - Corrected Landline Broadband Coverage (Areas Available for Grants)
+Map 12 - Corrected Landline Broadband Coverage (Areas Available for Grants)